The Top 5 Most Expensive Domain Names

 When most people think about the price of a domain, something in the $15 price range usually comes to mind.
 But often, domain names sell for much more than that.

 You found the perfect domain, but it's already taken.
 Now what?
 With GoDaddy's Domain Buy Service, you might still be able to get it! http://go2l.ink/1trE Here's how.
 When you sign up for our Domain Buy Service, we go to work for you.
 We'll use all

-In this video, you'll learn what is needed to transfer your Domain to GoDaddy and then we'll show you how to do it!
+In this video, you'll learn where to go in Website Builder to change your domain name and then we'll show you how to do it.